JustinMountain/ruby_programming/chess/README.md

 note: will need to convert movement to consider array drawing (invert and consider 0)

 2021-08-06
+- Refactored Knight class to move a knight piece on the chess board
+  - Tests established for these methods
 - Refactored Knight class methods to find valid move locations
   - Tests established for these methods
 - Created tests for ChessNode object